 First off welcome to the ABC team!
 On behalf of African Bible Colleges were are grateful and excited to have you join us in Malawi.
-Please read through the following material below to best prepare you for your upcoming trip.
-If you have any questions or concerns please contact firstname.lastname@example.org or email@example.com.
+Please read through the following material below to best prepare yourself for your upcoming trip.
+If you have any questions or concerns please contact firstname.lastname@example.org or email@example.com

 REQUEST FOR LONG TERM (1+ YEARS) ON CAMPUS HOUSING

 ABC is extremely grateful for the partnership of guest and mission teams who visit our campus in Malawi.
 Our goal is to provide safe and comfortable accommodations for each and every individual who stays on our campus.
 Please read through the following housing options so our ABC team can prepare for your upcoming arrival.

 ABC Hut Lodging: ABC has four guest lodges on campus that can accommodate up to 25 people.
 Hut lodging reservations include a provided breakfast with your stay.